mavryk-network/mavryk-protocol/docs/shell/dal_node.rst

 Monitoring
 ^^^^^^^^^^

-As for L1 nodes, to monitor the DAL node, one can inspect the node’s logs, query the node through RPCs, or use the incorporated Octez Metrics server.
+As for L1 nodes, to monitor the DAL node, one can inspect the node’s logs, query the node through RPCs, or use the incorporated Mavkit Metrics server.
 The usage of metrics is analogous to that for the L1 nodes, and we therefore refer to the :doc:`L1 node’s documentation <../user/node-monitoring>` for details.

 The bootstrap mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^